German People's Party (Austria)

+The German People's Party (Deutsche Volkspartei) was a political party of the German-speaking group in the Cisleithanian part of the Austro-Hungarian Empire.
+It was founded in 1896 as a successor to the German National Party and was led by Otto Steinwender.

 History

 In the 1907 elections the party contested seats within the Austrian part of Cisleithania, receiving 2.8% of the Austrian vote.
 Its vote share fell to 1.6% in the 1911 elections.

 After World War I the party contested the 1919 Constitutional Assembly elections, in which it received 2% of the national vote and won two seats.
 The following year the party merged into the Greater German People's Party.